-The sun had disappeared behind the castle’s hill, making way for the night that would always be known as the end of the Crosset Famine.
+The sun had disappeared behind the castle’s hill.
+Tonight, Crosset prayed, would mark the end of the famine.

-Darkness chased after the dozen men as they wound their way between leafless trees, batting away low-hanging branches, and sloshing through muddy, half-melted snow.
-Crossbows and pitchforks jolted about on their backs, falling loose from makeshift rope harnesses.
+Darkness chased them, swallowing the men in the rear.
+They wound their way between leafless trees.
+Batted away low-hanging branches.
+Sloshed through muddied, half-melted snow.
+Crossbows and pitchforks jostled on their backs, falling loose from makeshift rope harnesses.

-Bailiff Johnsy’s plan was straightforward: Get the boy, and they would get the food.
+Bailiff Johnsy’s plan was straightforward: Get the boy, and they would get food.

 He didn’t give any directions for everything in between.